harrisonlab/verticillium_pathogenomics/README.md

     > Processed 17260 loci.                        [*************************] 100%

-    The Estimated Mean: 224.61 allowed calculation of of the mean insert gap to be -125bp 225-(175*2) where 175? was the mean read length.
+    The Estimated Mean: 224.61 allowed calculation of of the mean insert gap to be -255bp 225-(240*2) where 175? was the mean read length.
 This was provided to tophat on a second run (as the -r option) along with the fragment length stdev to increase the accuracy of mapping.

+Insert sizes are probabely larger than fragement sizes

 Then Rnaseq data was aligned to each genome assembly: